ankit-rathi/ankit-rathi.github.io/_posts/2022-05-22-Challenges-of-Data-Systems.md

 title: Challenges of Data Systems
 ---

+~ Notes from 'Foundations of Data Systems' part of 'Designing Data-Intensive Applications'

 In the last few years, we have been rapidly moving from a compute-intensive to a data-intensive world.

-Computing power is not the major limitation these days,

-amount, complexity, and speed of data is.
+Computing power is not the major limitation these days, amount, complexity, and speed of data is.

 Following are the standard components of a typical data system: